RakeshAkkanapally/TVShows/README.md

 ## General info

-This project is sed to show TV Shows based on rating and genre and can search tv shows.
+This project is to show TV Shows based on rating and genre and can search tv shows.
 I have used React hooks useReducer and useContext for state management.
 Material UI library for React components that implement Google's Material Design.

 ## Technologies